Questo/questo.github.io/about.md

 I have always been interested in computers from a very early age, I have a strong memory of when my father loaned a MS-DOS computer from our cousins, and since that that I became enchanted.

 ## About this site
 This site will serve as my little corner of the internet.
-A place where I can share what's on my mind with the rest of the world, sorry wold.
+A place where I can share what's on my mind with the rest of the world, sorry world.

 **Some fun facts about the development of this site:**
 * Developed on GitHub and hosted for free on [GitHub Pages](https://pages.github.com)